This Isn't Going To Go Over Well

 Racists are usually uncomfortable talking about racism.
 They immediately curl up like a cat cornered in a bathroom thinking you are going to throw it into the tub full of water.
 So when I see white dudes in my travels online, especially in the Twitterspace, they are usually recoiling in self-defense when the issue of race or racism is involved in the conversation.

-Sorry to burst your little tech bubles kids, but the Web is political.
+Sorry to burst your little tech bubbles kids, but the Web is political.
 Programming is political.
 Accessibility is political.
 Your job is political.
+Tech is political.

 "Why do we have to bring politics into this?"